 The importance of broadband in U.S. schools

-Moreover, broadband Internet within schools gives students a leg up as they prepare for college and the workplace.
+Moreover, broadband Internet for students can give them a leg up as they prepare for college and the workplace.
 Just a few of its associated benefits include:

 - It gives students of all economic backgrounds access to similar online resources.

 - It supports alternative and supplementary approaches such as distance learning.

 - It helps train tomorrow’s highly skilled professionals, who, according to a study of small businesses in Norway between 2001 and 2007, see the most benefits in terms of earnings and productivity from broadband in the workplace.

 “Broadband Internet within schools gives students a leg up as they prepare for college and the workplace.”

 Improving education in these ways requires a reliable network, such as one built upon Metro Ethernet rather than traditional WAN technologies, but many schools aren’t there yet.
 At the end of 2013, less than 40 percent of public schools in the U.S. had wireless coverage throughout their entire facilities.
 Similarly, the White House has also reported that only one-fifth of American educators believe that their schools’ networks adequately support their teaching needs.

 Schools get creative as they look to expand Internet access

 Beyond the walls of their schools, educators face the wider issue of many students not having high-speed Internet at home.
 Some school districts have worked with service providers to obtain discounted hot spots, while others have gotten more creative, looking to put underutilized resources to work – such as school buses.